Vortitron/WeatherAnimations/README.md

    - Try different I2C speed settings

 4. **Alternative Approach**: If animations still don't work:
    - Use the `BasicDisplay` example which doesn't use the animation features
+   - Try the SimpleWeatherDisplay example that uses simpler direct drawing
    - Create your own simple weather display using just the SSD1306 library
-   - Consider modifying the library to use only one display driver (either U8g2 or Adafruit)

 ## Contributing